wasulabenjamin/github-templates/docs/USAGE_GUIDES/workflow-explanations.md

 - Downloads the repository’s code into the runner.
 - Installs Node.js on the runner and enables npm caching.
 - Display environment info (for debugging clarity)
-- Cache npm + node_modules for faster installations.
+- Cache only the npm download cache (NOT node_modules)
-- Install exact dependencies from package-lock.json
+- Deterministic installation using npm ci
-- Run ESLint checks.
+- Run Lint checks.
 - Run Prettier checks.
 - Run TypeScript checks.
-- Upload a lint report for inspection.
 - Output a Smart summary

 ## `run-tests.yml` — 🧪 E2E / Integration